devhawala/dodo/readme.md

 	The PostScript generation provides a basic support for western-european character sets as well as simple graphics (vector and uncompressed bitmaps), giving usable but far from perfect results.
     - Filing
 	(Courier program 10, versions 4,5,6)
 	a large subset of the protocol procedures is implemented, allowing to access file drawers, folders and files on Dodo XNS File services from XDE and GVWin.
-Although substantial functionality is missing (like copy/move operations, access control), Dodo file services are already usable in a single user environment.
+Although substantial functionality is missing (like access control and access rights), Dodo file services are already usable in a single user environment.

 The network configuration of a Dodo server instance and the services provided can be configured through a property file specified when starting the Dodo program.